-The Georgia Business Expansion and Support Act (the census tract portion of the law at O.C.G.A § 48-7-40.1).
+(O.C.G.A. § 48-7-40.1(c)(4)).

-Amendment allows businesses that expand or locate within census block groups having 20% or greater poverty included in a locally designated Enterprise Zone (§36-88-1 et seq.) where a local Redevelopment Plan has also been adopted pursuant to Georgia's Urban Redevelopment Law (§ 36-61-2) to take advantage of the state job tax credits normally only allowed in Tier One counties.
-The program would only be available to limited areas where local governments have invested significant "skin in the game" by providing local initiatives and incentives for redevelopment.
+Upon designation as an OZ, businesses that expand or locate within census block groups having 15% or greater poverty included in either a locally designated Enterprise Zone (§36-88-1 et seq.) and/ or where a local Redevelopment Plan has been adopted pursuant to Georgia's Urban Redevelopment Law (§ 36-61-2) may take advantage of the state job tax credit.
+The credit may be claimed at \$3,500 per eligible new job, with the credit being first applied against 100 percent of the business's Georgia income tax liability and any excess credit available to claim against withholding taxes as long as the proper steps are taken with the Department of Revenue.